Nubia: Roman period

 Strabo describes a war with the Romans in the first century BC.
 He stated that the Kushites "sacked Aswan with an army of 30,000 men and destroyed imperial statues...at Philae."
 A "fine over-life-size bronze head of the emperor Augustus" was found buried in Meroë in front of a temple.
 After the initial victories of Kandake (or "Candace") Amanirenas against Roman Egypt, the Kushites were defeated and Napata was sacked.
 Napata's fall was not a crippling blow to the Kushites and did not frighten Amanirenas enough to prevent her from again engaging in combat with the Roman military.
 In 22 BC, a large Kushite force moved northward with the intention of attacking Qasr Ibrim.

 Alerted to the advance, Petronius again marched south and managed to reach Qasr Ibrim and bolster its defences before the invading Kushites arrived.
 Welsby states that after a Kushite attack on Primis (Qasr Ibrim), the Kushites sent ambassadors to negotiate a peace settlement with Petronius, which succeeded on favourable terms.
-Trade between the two nations increased and the Roman-Egyptian border was extended to "Hiera Sykaminos (Maharraqa)."
+Trade between the two nations increased, and the Roman-Egyptian border was extended to "Hiera Sykaminos (Maharraqa)."
 This arrangement "guaranteed peace for most of the next 300 years" and there is "no definite evidence of further clashes."

-During this time, different parts of the region divided into smaller groups with individual leaders (or generals), each commanding small armies of mercenaries.
+During this time, different parts of the region were divided into smaller groups with individual leaders (or generals), each commanding small armies of mercenaries.
 They fought for control of what is now Nubia and its surrounding territories, leaving the entire region weak and vulnerable to attack.
-Meroë would eventually be defeated by the new rising Kingdom of Aksum to the south, ruled by King Ezana.
+Meroë would eventually be defeated by the newly rising Kingdom of Aksum to the south, ruled by King Ezana.
 A stele in Ge'ez of an unnamed ruler of Aksum thought to be Ezana was found at the site of Meroë.
 From the description in Greek, he was "King of the Aksumites and the Omerites" (i.e., King of Aksum and Himyar).
-It is likely this king ruled sometime around 330 AD.
+Likely, this king ruled sometime around 330 AD.
 While some authorities interpret these inscriptions as proof that the Axumites destroyed the kingdom of Meroë, others note that archeological evidence points to an economic and political decline in Meroë around 300 AD.
 Moreover, some view the stele as military aid from Aksum to Meroë to quell the revolt and rebellion.
 From that point on, the Romans referred to the area as Nobatia.